-- for this to be carried out after shortlisting so it cannot be part of the decision to invite to interview - for candidates to be made aware of this search at the point of being invited to interview - for the search to be based upon an agreed set of criteria (a sample Online Search Record can be found in
+- for candidates to be notified in advance that online searches will be carried out at part of due diligence during the recruitment process - for this to be carried out after shortlisting so it cannot be part of the decision to invite to interview - at the point of being invited to interview, candidates to be advised that this search will be being conducted on them - for the search to be based upon an agreed set of criteria (a sample Online Search Record can be found in Appendix 3), using all names associated with the candidate - concentrating on professional information that sits within the public domain, and applied consistently for all candidates - for the parameters of the search to be agreed in advance (by us) and applied consistently for all candidates (which platforms, which search criteria, which dates) - for the searches to all be carried out by the same person.
+Where possible by someone who will not be involved in the subsequent interviews/ decision making

-Appendix 3)

-- concentrating on professional information that sits within the public domain, and applied consistently for all candidates - for the parameters of the search to be agreed in advance (by us) and applied consistently for all candidates (which platforms, which search criteria, which dates) - for the searches to all be carried out by the same person.
-Where possible by someone who will not be involved in the subsequent interviews/ decision making - for the completed form to be shared with the panel as soon as possible in order for any concerns raised to be properly incorporated into the interview questions, giving the candidate an opportunity to respond.
+• for the completed form to be shared with the panel as soon as possible in order for any concerns raised to be properly incorporated into the interview questions, giving the candidate an opportunity to respond.
 Wherever practicable searches will be undertaken using employer devices and accounts.